cayossarian/clamav-mac/README.md

 	echo "Testing my new postfix setup" | mail -s "Test email from `hostname`" root

 Watch for email authentication errors or other problems in the log output.
-If you have an authentication error check your email name and applicastion specific password in /etc/postfix/sasl_passwd.
+If you have an authentication error check your email name and application specific password in /etc/postfix/sasl_passwd.
 Remember if you change the passwords in sasl_passwd, rerun the command:

     sudo postmap /etc/postfix/sasl_passwd